Izardo/Machine-Learning-and-Statistics/README.md

 # Machine-Learning-and-Statistics
-This repository contains the project for the Machine Learning and Statistics module as part of the Higher Diploma in Data Analytics, GMIT.
-(2021)
+This repository contains the project for the Machine Learning and Statistics module as part of the Higher Diploma in Data Analytics, GMIT (2021).

 ## View Notebooks
 Both static and dynamic versions of the notebooks can be viewed using the buttons below.